-Corporate Governance is one of the buzz words in the business arena now particularly due to the increased desire for protection of the shareholders and other investors.
+Corporate Governance is one of the buzzwords in the business arena now particularly due to the increased desire for the protection of the shareholders and other investors.
 Businesses are also under the increased need to disclose information particularly if they are listed and their shares are traded in the stock markets.
 These requirements exist across the globe, although different in their scope.

-Empire covers all issues of Corporate Governance and Security Laws with an aim to provide complete solutions for all possible issues.
+Empire covers all issues of Corporate Governance and Security Laws intending to provide complete solutions for all possible issues.